-Minimally invasive dentistry - or minimally hazardous dentistry - focuses on prevention, strengthening and, as the name suggests, minimal dentist intervention.
-With the latest scientific advances, modern tools and techniques, we perform the minimal amount of treatment required in order to avoid removing more of the tooth structure than is necessary to restore it to its normal condition.
+Minimally invasive dentistry (or minimally hazardous dentistry) focuses on prevention, strengthening and minimal dentist intervention.
+The latest scientific advances, modern tools and techniques at HBDS allow our dentists to perform the minimal amount of treatment required to avoid removing more of the tooth structure than is necessary to restore it to its optimal condition.

-In clinical practice, as soon as dentists cut into a tooth they have sentenced that tooth to a lifetime of being repaired, replaced and treated with progressively aggressive and costly techniques.
+In clinical practice, as soon as dentists cut into a tooth, they have sentenced that tooth to a lifetime of being repaired, replaced and treated with progressively aggressive and costly techniques.
 At HBDS, use minimally invasive techniques for early problem detection, decay removal, and repair.
-We strive to minimise the loss of tooth structure during the restorative process, and we use long-lasting dental materials that conserve the maximum tooth structure so the need for future repairs is reduced as well.
+We endeavour to minimise the loss of tooth structure during the restoration process, and we use long-lasting dental materials that conserve the maximum tooth structure, reducing the need for future repairs as well.

 White or tooth-coloured fillings are dental fillings that restore and mimic the natural appearance of a tooth.
 The strength of the adhesion between the material and the tooth allows your HBDS dentist to limit the removal of tooth structure compared to traditional fillings.
-This makes conservative white fillings the most important aspect of minimal intervention and a safer and healthier alternative to traditional silver fillings.
+Conservative white fillings are the most critical aspect of minimal intervention and a safer and healthier alternative to conventional silver amalgam fillings.

-In addition to rebuilding teeth that have fractured or decayed, tooth-colored fillings can also be used to replace old amalgam silver fillings.
-The process involves the skillful use of dental composite, a mouldable tooth-coloured material with a paste-like consistency made from glass resins and fillers.
+In addition to rebuilding teeth that have fractured or decayed, tooth-coloured fillings a used to replace old amalgam silver fillings.
+The process involves the skilful use of dental composite, a mouldable tooth-coloured material with a paste-like consistency made from glass resins and fillers.

-Dentists usually use crowns to restore a tooth, but porcelain inlays and overlays have one big advantage - they do not require the removal of as much of the tooth structure.
+Dentists usually use crowns to restore a tooth, but porcelain inlays and overlays have one significant advantage - they do not require the removal of as much of the tooth structure.
 Inlays are similar to fillings, except they are custom-made from porcelain and fit the cavity in your tooth.
-This means they are stronger and longer lasting, as well as able to preserve tooth structure.
-Overlays are used for more substantial reconstruction, but again they have the benefit of causing less damage to your tooth structure than crowns.
+They are thus stronger and longer-lasting, as well as able to preserve tooth structure.
+We choose overlays for more substantial reconstruction, and they have the benefit of causing less damage to your tooth structure than conventional crowns.

 At HBDS, we use the latest and most technologically advanced equipment.
-To make minimally invasive dentistry easier, Sirona's new CEREC Bluecam unit gives us the ability to design and build your conservative bonded inlay or overlay restoration in one dental visit.
+To facilitate minimally invasive dentistry, we use Sirona's new CEREC Bluecam unit to design and build your conservative bonded inlay or overlay restoration in one dental visit.

-Using the same principles as conventional inlays and overlays, this state-of-the-art tool kit uses 3D photography and CAD-CAM technology to create the ideal conservative restoration.
-This means you don't have to wait – we can create your conservative, biocompatible porcelain restoration while you are still sitting in our chairs.
+This state-of-the-art tool kit uses the same principles as conventional inlays and overlays, 3D photography and CAD-CAM technology to create an ideal restoration.
+Using this technology means you don't have to wait – we can complete your conservative, biocompatible porcelain restoration during the same appointment.

 Magnification is a magical innovation that has allowed us to improve our dentistry by being able to see on a much bigger and better scale.
 At HBDS, we all use magnification in the form of Loupes, and now we can detect lesions sooner, get a clearer picture of a problem, and perform our dentistry with even more skill.

-The use of orthodontics should be the mainstay of every general practitioner, but not every ortho case needs full ortho treatment.
-When we come across a situation where the use of minor orthodontics will result in a decrease in the amount of restorative treatment, this becomes our first choice.
+The use of orthodontics should be the mainstay of every general practitioner, but not every case needs full orthodontic treatment.
+When we come across a situation where the use of minor orthodontics will result in a decrease in the amount of dental restorative treatment, this becomes our first choice.

-Many people grind their teeth at night and this can cause serious and expensive damage leading to the need for crowns.
-Grinding, or bruxism, often begins in your teenage years or early 20s and, if we detect it in time, we can correct it before more serious treatment is required.
+Many people grind their teeth at night, and this can cause severe and expensive damage leading to the need for crowns.
+Grinding, or bruxism, often begins in your teenage years or early 20s and, if we detect it in time, we can correct it before more invasive treatment is required.
 At HBDS, we create comfortable bite splints for you to wear at night or during stressful times when most teeth-grinding occurs.

 Remineralisation is the process of restoring the minerals in the teeth and thereby repairing associated damage such as erosion and early decay.
-Fluoride plays a very important role in this process.
+Fluoride plays a critical role in this process.

-When a decayed tooth cannot be remineralized, your HBDS dentist may use air abrasion.
-This technique is used in place of a traditional drill and may not require anesthesia.
-It resembles microscopic sand blasting and uses a stream of air combined with a super-fine abrasive powder.
+When a decayed tooth cannot be remineralised, your HBDS dentist may use air abrasion.
+This technique is used in place of a traditional drill and may not require anaesthesia.
+It resembles microscopic sandblasting and uses a stream of air combined with a super-fine abrasive powder.

 Dental sealants protect teeth from bacteria that cause decay.
-Sealants, which are usually made of plastic resin, fit into the grooves and depressions of the tooth and act as a barrier, protecting against acid and plaque.
+Tooth sealants, usually made of plastic resin, fit into the grooves and depressions of the tooth and act as a barrier, protecting against acid and plaque.